 “FDA’s decision to go ahead with this approval process is misguided and dangerous, and is made worse by its complete lack of data to review” said Andrew Kimbrell, Executive Director for the Center for Food Safety.

-“We all know there is a great appetite for salmon, but the solution is not to ‘farm’ genetically engineered versions to put more on our dinner tables; the solution is to work to bring our wild salmon populations back” said Jonathan Rosenfield, PhD, a Conservation Biologist and President of the SalmonAID Foundation, a 28-member coalition of commercial, tribal, and sportfishing interests, conservation organizations and chefs.
-“The approval of these transgenic fish will only exacerbate the problems facing our wild fisheries.”
+“We all know there is a great appetite for salmon.
+In any case, the solution is not to ‘farm’ genetically engineered versions to put more on our dinner tables.
+The solution is to work to bring our wild salmon populations back”, said Jonathan Rosenfield, PhD, a Conservation Biologist and President of the SalmonAID Foundation.
+He represents a 28-member coalition of commercial, tribal, and sport-fishing interests, conservation organizations and chefs.

 Credit: Excerpts from “Coalition Demands FDA Deny Approval Of Controversial Genetically Engineered Fish“, Center for Food Safety